pektin/jam/compiler/lekvar/README.md

 #### External Function

 A external function is a function whose instructions are not contained within *this* source.
-Currently this is only used to link to functions in the c-stdlib, but is planned to be used to link to other Lekvar and non-lekvar libraries.
+Currently this is only used to link to functions in the c-stdlib, but is planned to be used to link to other Lekvar and non-Lekvar libraries.

 ### Temporary Classes